 Now, this might be further proof that I have yet to conquer my vanity, but I like to stand out a little bit.
 Shopping at Target and other large chain stores can make this difficult, because they sell so much stuff.

 So, when I'm slummin' it with a $21.99 Target handbag, and I frequently am, I want to avoid standing in line at the grocery store sporting the same bag as the three women in line in front of me.
-I can't help it - it's not a snob thing (yes, it is), it's a woman thing (a snobby woman thing).
+I can't help it.

-In fact, when I went to Target a couple of weeks ago, I picked out a black fake leather hobo-style handbag that I thought was particularly nice - not overly wrought, not to young and whippersnappery, no garish patterns; accents included some braided leather straps threaded through oversized rivets with tassles at the ends.
+In fact, when I went to Target a couple of weeks ago, I picked out a black fake leather hobo-style handbag that I thought was particularly nice — not overly wrought, not to young and whippersnappery, no garish patterns.
 As I was walking out of the store, I saw not one, but two women in the parking lot with the same purse.

 Once home, I got to work immediately (don't you love how fashion can spur you into action?
 I do).
 The idea was really simple.
 I removed the long braided strappy things with a pair of sharp scissors and threaded the scarf through the purse's rivets instead.
 I tried tying the scarf in a variety of styles before settling on one.

 I LIKE it.
-It feels so French, or at least my idea of French - the real French may or may not tolerate polyester scarves.
+It feels so French, or at least my idea of French.

 Now, this isn't revolutionary, not by a long shot.
-But it's a bag that will probably last me 6 months or so (if you do the math, that's $2.33 per month of use).
-I can change the scarf out for others if I want, or remove it all together and hang bunches of cheap charms from each rivet (I might do this).
+But it's a bag that will probably last me six months or so (if you do the math, that's $2.33 per month of use).
+I can change the scarf out for others if I want, or remove it all together and hang bunches of cheap charms from each rivet.
 So far, no one has recognized the bag, but lots of people have complimented it.